Bottlebrush Frost Lichen

 Description

-Bottlebrush Frost Lichen is a common, widespread, medium-sized lichen.
+Bottlebrush Frost Lichen (Physconia detersa) is a very common, very widespread, medium-sized lichen.
 It occurs throughout the Northern Hemisphere including Europe, Asia, Greenland, and North America.
 It occurs throughout the United States except in the deep south.
 It is very common in Minnesota.
+It grows on tree bark, on rock, and on moss over rock.

-Bottlebrush Frost Lichen rarely produces disk-like spore producing structures (apothecia).
+Bottlebrush Frost Lichen infrequently produces disk-like spore producing structures (apothecia).
 When present, they are 1 32 to (1 to 3 mm) in diameter.

 Similar Species